dotnet-foundation/projects/readme.md

 ## Organizational Structure

-The Project Committee is comprised of volunteer .NET Foundation members and has a designated Chairperson appointed by the Executive Director.
+The Project Committee is comprised of volunteer .NET Foundation members, a representative from the .NET Foundation Board of Directors, and a designated Chairperson appointed by the Executive Director.
 The Chairperson ensures that the Project Committee meets monthly to discuss and review items pertaining to Projects and provides information and recommendations to the Executive Director so that they can be presented to the Board of Directors for approval.
 All official communication from the .NET Foundation pertaining to Projects must be delivered by the Executive Director.

 ## Evaluation Criteria

 Transparency is a key open source characteristic, and as a result the criteria for evaluating .NET Foundation projects is designed to be as measurable and objective as possible.
-The criteria is not only important for evaluating new project applications but for measuring the ongoing health of existing projects.
+The criteria are not only important for evaluating new project applications but for measuring the ongoing health of existing projects.
 There are two types of criteria which have been defined:

 **Eligibility** - this criterion is binary in nature and is used to determine if a project is fully aligned with the mission and values of the .NET Foundation.